louisorner/iconic-bi-engineer/README.md

 2 | Data Cleaning | See info below on Risks, Issues, Assumptions 3 | Data Transformation | <ul><li>DBT was used to create models to transform raw datasets into staging tables and transforms these into further views</li><li>Further analysis should be done to optimise the session entity of the modeling.</li></ul>
 4 | Data Analysis | See below on analysis
-5 | Data Visualisation | See attached PowerBI dashboard screenshots
+5 | Data Visualisation | See attached images PowerBI dashboard screenshots, and below for insights found

 ### Analysis